 Change is coming to the world of insurance.
-Learning that lesson requires looking at the products and services that thrived during the pandemic.
+Learning that lesson requires looking at the insurance products and services that thrived during the pandemic.

 If the world wasn’t digital-first before 2020, it is now.
-Consumers embraced technology solutions to solve everyday problems while confined to their homes.
+Consumers embraced technology solutions and digital channels to solve everyday problems while confined to their homes.
 Need to connect with co-workers?
 We have Zoom.
 Hungry?
 Grubhub and Doordash to the rescue.
 Bored?
 Netflix, Amazon, Hulu, and a host of other streaming services have you covered.

 While some consumers were already bought into digital products and the speed at which they change, the pandemic pushed nearly all customers into that mindset.
 Now, consumers expect that level of service from every business they engage with.

 That includes the insurance industry.
 Consumer expectations are that their insurance providers will have what they need and want when they need and want it.
 In fact, a 2021 World Insurance Report found that 40% of insurance executives reported the pandemic had an impact on their customer retention.

 That same report noted that 87% of those surveyed said they planned to invest in digital solutions.
 At the same time, only 32% felt digital channels were effective in securing sales.